Airport Visa Needed?

 - Sri Lanka

-Attention: In accordance with article 3 paragraph 5 letter b and c of the Visacodex, the above named nationals do NOT need a transit visa if they are holders of a valid Re-entry permit to Japan (sticker in the passport).
+The above named nationals do NOT need a transit visa if they are holder of a valid re-entry permit to Japan (sticker in passport).
+This does not apply to Jordanian and Turkish passport holders.

 |Required Documents Further, you must apply in person.|